DevNathB/GCData_Project/README.md

 ```

 Examine the list obtained, and remove unwanted features.
 Since we are
-only interested in the raw features, we may remove the ones that are derived from these.
+only interested in the raw features, we may remove the ones that are derived from these (ie. the angle features):

 ```r